ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

 class UploadContext(BaseModel):
   """A class representing a context that links files belonging to a single dataset"""

-  context_id: UUID4  # unique identifier for the instance
+  id: UUID4  # unique identifier for the instance
   mutable: bool  # Whether or not changes to the files in the context are allowed
   file_count: int  # The number of files in the context
   size: int  # The total size of all files in the context